 “Educating linguistically means not only educating to languages and their learning, but above all educating to learn codes and the many (infinite) symbolic forms of which a human being can equip himself: it is ultimately an education to language in its plurality” (Simone, 1976).

-To explore and value “plurality” is indeed one of the main goals of this project that put together organization and universities from four different European countries (Italy, Germany, Greece and Spain) to better understand the needs of migrants learning the language of their host country.
-The organization involved all have years of experience and previous contacts with migrants living in their local communities.
+To explore and value “plurality” is indeed one of the main goals of this project that put together organizations and universities from four different European countries (Italy, Germany, Greece, and Spain) to better understand the needs of migrants learning the language of their host country.
+The organisation involved all have years of experience and previous contacts with migrants living in their local communities.
 These expertise were crucial to bring about a field-research on the weaknesses and strengths of the learning process.

 Data were gathered through interviews with adult learners (Semi-structured one-to-one interviews or focus groups) and teachers and professionals working in the field of migration.
 The interviews wanted to profile L2 learners to be able to differentiate the needs and nterest depending on their migratory background, educational background, and dreams and aspirations.
 On the other hand, the interviews with workers of the field enabled to map the integration and education policy of the countries involved.
 These data will be elaborated and collected in the creation of useful guidelines that will be available for all and the starting point for further research.

 The Language Teaching Training Activity (LTTA) organised by the University for Foreigners of Siena from 28 to 30 September 2022, aimed to create a link between 3 apparently distant but very connected themes: sport, immigration and languages.
 In recalling Europe’s attention to these 3 topics, the LTTA in Siena (Italy) has provided some proposals by referring to pedagogical, sociological studies and above all to educational linguistic activities.